pablolignelli/pico-oruga-platformio-espidf/README.md

 # Oruga microcontroller code

-This is a pico-zenoh client for the Oruga's ESP32 microcontroller.
+This is a Pico-ROS client for the Oruga's ESP32 microcontroller.
 ## The robot

 Oruga is a differential tracked robot for outdoor use.
 It is based on the [Lynxmotion A4WD3](https://www.lynxmotion.com/a4wd3-rugged-rovers/) platform and has a custom-built ESP32-based control system.